StreptanthusDimensions/Plant_Counter/README.md

 2. Start the plugin.
 From the menu bar: `Plugins > Analyze > Plant Counter > Plant Counter`
 3. Click `Initialize`
 4. Select the category
-5. Make sure that the rectangle tools is selected from the Fiji toolbar
+5. Make sure that the rectangle tool is selected from the Fiji toolbar
 6. Use the mouse to draw a rectangle around the structure of interest
 7. Double-click within your rectangle to record it
 8. Back to step 5 for other structures in the same category